maim-lain/fourelements/book-2/lovescenes.md

 <br>

 ### Ember Island scenes:
-- If you follow the walkthrough you'll get all the Ember Island scenes/content.
+- If you follow [the walkthrough](https://github.com/maim-lain/fourelements/blob/master/book-2/loveroute.md#ember-island) you'll get all the Ember Island scenes and content.
+Since Ember Island is pretty linear and has so many scenes I won't be listing them all since it's easier to just follow the walkthrough if you want to see everything.

 <br>